Yandex Cloud

 • Create an admin user named admin-cloud.

-• Configure security groups if it is required for connection to the target cluster.
+• Configure security groups if required for the target cluster connection.

-2. In the source cluster, create the admin-source authorized to manage topics via the Admin API.
+2. In the source cluster, create the admin-source user authorized to manage topics via the Admin API.

-3. Make sure that the network hosting the source cluster is configured to allow source cluster connections from the internet.
+3. Make sure the source cluster’s network settings allow cluster connections from the internet.

 4. For the target cluster, create a connector of the MirrorMaker type, configured as follows:

 • Topics: List of topics to migrate.
 You can also specify a regular expression for selecting topics.
-To migrate all topics, put .*.
+To migrate all topics, specify .*.

 • Under Source cluster, specify the parameters for connecting to the source cluster: